GaelVaroquaux/website/content/science/comparing_distributions_l1.rst

    Kernel mean embeddings for two distributions of points

-For two-sample testing, kernel embeddings can be used to compute distance between distributions, building metrics over the space of probability measures.
+For two-sample testing, kernel embeddings can be used to compute distances between distributions, building metrics over the space of probability measures.
 Metrics between probability measures can be defined via the notion of Integral Probability Metric (IPM): as a difference of